-Disk storage within the enclosure can be configured using either the PERC 5/E Ctrl-R BIOS firmware or Server Administrator.
-For optimal management and serviceability of your enclosure, Dell recommends use of Server Administrator.
+Disk storage within the enclosure can be configured using either the PERC 6/E Ctrl-R BIOS firmware or Dell OpenManage[TM] Storage Management Service, a plug-in to Dell OpenManage Server Administrator.

-NOTE: Online configuration, enclosure status, and active event notification is supported with Server Administrator version 4.5.1 or later only.
+NOTE: Online configuration, enclosure status, and active event notification is supported with Server Administrator version 5.4 or later only.

-Dell OpenManageTM Server Assistant provides a comprehensive server/storage management solution with an integrated graphical view and command line interface.
-It enables online configuration and management for both server-internal storage and externally attached storage.
+Storage Management Service provides a comprehensive server/storage management solution with an integrated graphical view and command line interface.
+It enables online configuration and management for both serverinternal storage and externally attached storage.

-Server Assistant obtains information about physical storage devices, disk enclosures, virtual disks/RAID arrays, and logical devices and displays the information in both physical and logical views.
+Storage Management Service obtains information about physical storage devices, disk enclosures, virtual disks/RAID arrays, and logical devices and displays the information in both physical and logical views.
 These views are accessed via a storage controller icon or a textual link.
-From the Server Assistant console, you can create and manage RAID storage configurations, display storage information, customize event reporting, and view logged events.
+From the Storage Management Service console, you can create and manage RAID storage configurations, display storage information, customize event reporting, and view logged events.
 Logged events can also be used to create alerts containing detailed enclosure (logical and physical) device status.
-From the Server Assistant console, you can also run diagnostics and perform firmware downloads to the enclosure.

-For more information, see the Server Assistant documentation for more details.
+For more information, see the Server Administrator documentation for more details.